-- While 80% indicated that they were “poorly adjusted” or “not at all adjusted” to life before coming to Mercy, 82% indicated they were “well adjusted to life” after their time in the program.
-These measures are similar to 2008 results.
-This significant improvement in response, along with the average time out of the program, suggests a transformation of lives that is both robust and long-lasting.
+- While 78% indicated that they were “poorly adjusted” or “not at all adjusted” to life before coming to Mercy, 80% indicated they were “well adjusted to life” after their time in the program.
+These measures are similar to the previous years’ results.
+This significant improvement in life adjustments, along with the average time out of the program, suggests a transformation of lives that is both robust and long-lasting.

-- 89% indicated that they have shared their story of life transformation with others, which is similar to 2008 results.
+- 84% indicated that they have shared their story of life transformation with others.

-- 70% rated the usefulness of tools learned at Mercy to be “Extremely Effective” or “Very Effective”.
-This measure is unchanged from 2008.
+- Two thirds rated the usefulness of tools learned at Mercy to be “Extremely Effective” or “Very Effective”.
+This measure is unchanged from previous years.

 - Average age of entry to Mercy is 21-22 years old.
 (This statistic represents all Mercy former residents, not just respondents.)